peter-evans/create-pull-request/docs/updating.md

 ### Behaviour changes

 - Action input `git-token` has been renamed `branch-token`, to be more clear about its purpose.
 The `branch-token` is the token that the action will use to create and update the branch.
 - The action now handles requests that have been rate-limited by GitHub.
 Requests hitting a primary rate limit will retry twice, for a total of three attempts.
-Requests hitting a secondary rate limit will not be tried.
+Requests hitting a secondary rate limit will not be retried.
 - The `pull-request-operation` output now returns `none` when no operation was executed.
 - Removed deprecated output environment variable `PULL_REQUEST_NUMBER`.
 Please use the `pull-request-number` action output instead.